Neurosurgical Oncology Fellowship

 Fellows will also have access to a new Microsurgical and Endoscopic Center for Clinical Applications (MECCA) Laboratory, a multidisciplinary state-of-the-art cadaveric and animal surgical lab for education, training and research.

 The Department of Neurosurgery has developed a world-class clinical research program to manage all aspects of neurosurgical oncology, including complex brain and skull-base tumors, spinal tumors and intractable, cancer-related pain disorders.
-Our basic and applied research programs are also regarded as premier programs with expert faculty that work closely with physician-scientist to integrate laboratory discoveries with clinical observations.
+Our basic and applied research programs are also regarded as premier programs with expert faculty that work closely with physician-scientists to integrate laboratory discoveries with clinical observations.

 Ongoing research projects include: